weather-balloon/deploy-search/README.md

 So I wrote a little Python script to try and do some of the basics:

 - Create an index if it doesn't exist
-- Update an index if possible or drop/re-create if needed
+- Update an index if possible or drop/re-create if needed (forced)
 - Create/update an indexer
 - Run an indexer and check its status
 - Create/update a datasource